PaddlePaddle/PaddleSpatial/docs/readme.rst

 Installation Guide
 ^^^^^^^^^^^^^^^^^^

 PaddleSpatial is an open source spatial-temporal computing tool based on `PaddlePaddle <https://github.com/paddlepaddle/paddle>`_.
-The installation prerequisites and guide can be found `here <./installation_guide.md>`_.
+The installation prerequisites and guide can be found :doc:`/installation`.

 Tutorials
 ^^^^^^^^^

-We provide `tutorials <./tutorials>`_ to help you navigate the repository and start quickly.
+We provide :doc:`/tutorials` to help you navigate the repository and start quickly.

 Guide for Developers
 ^^^^^^^^^^^^^^^^^^^^

-* To develope new functions based on the source code of PaddleSpatial, please refer to `guide for developers <./developer_guide.md>`_.
+* To develope new functions based on the source code of PaddleSpatial, please refer to :doc:`/developer`.
 * For more details of the APIs, please refer to the `documents <https://paddlespatial.readthedocs.io/en/dev/>`_.

 Feedback and Community Support